AdobeDocs/experience-manager-forms-cloud-service.en/help/rule-editor.md

    ![write-rules-visual-editor-9](assets/write-rules-visual-editor-9.png)

 1. Next, write a rule to compute the loan eligibility amount, which is 50% of the total salary, and display it in the Loan Eligibility field.
-To achieve this, create **Set value Of** rules on Loan Eligibility field.
+To achieve this, create **[!UICONTROL Set value Of]** rules on Loan Eligibility field.

    In authoring mode, tap the **[!UICONTROL Loan Eligibility]** field and tap ![edit-rules](assets/edit-rules.png).
 Next, tap **[!UICONTROL Create]** to launch the rule editor.